-For the eye safety of employees in this industry, employers must provide proper education and offer personal protective equipment (PPE) to the employees.
+For the safety of employees in this industry, employers must provide proper education and offer personal protective equipment (PPE) to the employees.
 These types of equipment include safety glasses; hybrid eye safety products, goggles, face shields, welding helmets, full-face respirators, etc.

 Workplace eye safety recommendations to employers?

-Employers must take a few necessary steps to make the environment at work as safe as possible for their employees.
-This includes:
+Employers must take the necessary steps to make the environment, as safe as possible, for their employees.
+For instance-:

 - Carrying out an assessment of eye hazards at the workplace.

 - Reducing and removing eye hazards wherever possible.

-- Offering proper safety eyewear and making it mandatory for employees to wear it.
+- Offering safety eyewear and making it mandatory for employees to wear it.

 - Conducting educational workshops for eye safety at the workplace.

-- Maintaining adequate machine guards, working on screened or divided work stations and executing other engineering controls.
+- Maintaining adequate machine guards, working on screen or divided work stations, and executing other engineering controls.